cynthialmy/cynthialmy.github.io/_posts/2026-02-06-rag-insights-limitations.md

 ## Category-First RAG for Context Quality

-This is the approach that performed best in my production-style tests.
+In my production-style tests, this approach performed best.
 It inverts the standard retrieval pattern.

 Instead of retrieving raw chunks and relying on in-context synthesis, Category-First RAG retrieves pre-distilled summaries built for information density.